Asian Studies Minor - 18 credits

 Study Abroad and Transfer Credit

 Asian Studies Minors are encouraged to immerse themselves in their primary Asian language of study and deepen their perspective on the culture through study abroad.
 At least 9 credits toward the minor must be completed at SUNY New Paltz.
 Students earning more than 9 credits in study abroad may choose to convert their Minor into a Major in Asian Studies.
-For more details, visit our Overseas Study page, our Planning Tips for Study Abroad, and the Plan of Study for Asian Studies Majors.
+For more details, visit our Overseas Study page, and our Planning Tips for Study Abroad page.

 Minimum Grade Requirement